The Great Castles of England

 Although it's hard to imagine today, there once two castles in York.
 Old Baile Hill is long-since lost, but the remnants of York Castle - Clifford's Tower - definitely merits a visit.

-1066 was the Battle of Hastings - and the Norman invasion that changed England's landscape forever.
+1066 was the year of the Battle of Hastings - the Norman invasion that changed England's landscape forever.
 Before 1066, there weren't really any 'true' castles in England - military buildings took quite a different shape altogether.

 Forts were scattered across England's green and pleasant lands, and hilltops and mountainsides were covered with old Roman fortresses and remnants.